Vologda Oblast: Transportation

 The principal railway line in the oblast is the railroad connecting Moscow and Arkhangelsk.
 The piece between Vologda and Arkhangelsk was constructed in the 1890s.
 A branch from Konosha eastwards to Kotlas and further to Vorkuta, which crosses the north of the oblast, was constructed in the 1940s to facilitate the transport of coal from the Komi Republic.
 The railway connecting Vologda with Saint Petersburg via Cherepovets was built in the 1900s.
 There is also a railway connecting Vologda via Vokhtoga to Buy.
 At Vokhtoga, the Monza Railroad branches off east.
 It was built for timber transport and is operated by the timber production authorities.
 The Monza railroad runs along the border of Vologda and Kostroma Oblasts.
 The plans to extend it further east to Nikolsk were never realized.
 The Monza Railroad has a separate station in Vokhoga, Vokhtoga-2 railway station.
 The headquarters of the Monzales company which owns the railroad are located in Vokhtoga.
-A big number of narrow gauge railways have been built in the 1950s and 1960s to facilitate the transport of timber, but since then most of these became unprofitable and have been destroyed.
+A large number of narrow-gauge railways were built in the 1950s and 1960s to facilitate the transport of timber, but since then most of these have become unprofitable and have been destroyed.

 Currently, the local aviation has almost disappeared.
 There is an airport in Vologda.
 Locally, there is infrequent service to Veliky Ustyug, Kichmengsky Gorodok, and Vytegra.

 The oil transport system, Baltic Pipeline System, runs through the oblast, with three oil-pumping stations located at Nyuksenitsa, Pogorelovo, and Gryazovets.